zalando/restful-api-guidelines/cli/README.md

 ### Basic example

-To launch `zally`, run the following command:
+To launch `zally-cli`, run the following command:

 ```bash
 ./bin/zally swagger_definition.yml
 ```

-By default `zally` uses API located at http://localhost:8080/ and no security token.
+By default `zally-cli` uses API located at http://localhost:8080/ and no security token.
 You can provide alternative settings using either environment variables `ZALLY_URL` and `TOKEN`: